joelsfoster/rock-paper-scissors/README.md

 # Rock Paper Scissors - ConsenSys Academy final project

-*Disclaimer: I actually had no idea https://github.com/SCBuergel/ethereum-rps existed before I did this project.
+*Disclaimer: I actually had no idea [this guy's Ethereum rock-paper-scissors game](https://github.com/SCBuergel/ethereum-rps) existed before I did this project.
 I certainly like my implementation better.*

 ### What does this project do?